gtesei/fast-furious/README.md

 * for **basic use cases** just run command line (fast-furious base dir)

     ```>octave GO_LogisticReg.m```
 * for fitting a **logistic regression** model use ```lrCostFunction``` wrapped in  ```trainLogReg``` function.
 E.g. this is the code for fitting a regularized logistic regression model with trainset/testset not scaled and with regularization parameter set to 0.001.
-Note: in this code sketch insteaf of using 0.5 as probability threshold I use the ```selectThreshold``` that select the threshold maximizing F1-score.
+Note: in this code sketch insteaf of using 0.5 as probability threshold I use the ```selectThreshold``` that select the probability threshold maximizing F1-score.
     ```
     %% feature scaling (trainset/testset)
     [Xtrain,mu,sigma] = treatContFeatures(Xtrain,p = 1);